 - Five Regions Restaurant – in the Oval Hotel, fine dining focusing on found and wine from five wine regions surrounding Adelaide

 - Bespoke Wine Bar & Kitchen – in the Oval Hotel, does meals for breakfast, lunch and dinner.
-It is open all day for drinks, and has a “lounge” menu from midday onwards.
-Unfortunately does not have many vegan options
+It is open all day for drinks and has a “lounge” menu from midday onwards.

 - Koffee Ink Cafe – located on the forecourt near the southern gates, this is the place for coffee and light meals.